» Policies «

-- Hazing is involved; or
+- Hazing is involved;

-- the violation constitutes a felony under state or federal law; or
+- The violation constitutes a felony under state or federal law; or

-- the violation adversely affects the educational, research, or service functions of the college.
+- The violation adversely affects the educational, research, or service functions of the College.

-- Disruption or obstruction of: (a) teaching, (b) research, (c) administration, (d) disciplinary proceedings, (e) other college activities, including its public-service functions on or off campus, or (f) any authorized non-college activities, when the act of disruption or obstruction occurs on college premises.
+- Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other College activities, including its public service functions on or off campus, or of other authorized non-College activities when the conduct occurs on College premises.
 Based on RCTC Statement of Philosophy “Students deserve a respectful, safe, and caring environment that supports personal growth and embraces diversity.”
-As such, all students, instructors and staff are entitled to a safe and positive non-disruptive learning environment which does not interfere with the educational process.
+As such, all students, instructors, and staff are entitled to a safe and positive non-disruptive learning environment which does not interfere with the educational process.
 Behavior standards apply to all college owned property and/or college sponsored activities.
 Disruptive behavior is generally defined as activity that: (a) interferes with instruction; (b) interferes with other student’s rights to pursue learning; (c) violates college policies; (d) violates local, state, or federal laws, or (e) generally interferes with the smooth operation of the college.
 Faculty reserve the right to define specifically their interpretation of disruptive behavior in their class syllabi based on the preceding guidelines.

-- Physical abuse, verbal abuse, threats, intimidation, coercion and/or other conduct which threatens or endangers the health or safety of any person.
+- Physical abuse, verbal abuse, threats, intimidation, coercion, and/or other conduct which threatens or endangers the health or safety of any person.

-- Attempted or actual theft of and/or damage to property of the College or property of a member of the college community or other personal or public property.
+- Attempted or actual theft of and/or damage to property of the College or property of a member of the College community or other personal or public property.